jakerella/jordankasper.com/content/posts/building-a-simple-analytics-replacement.md

 Here's the main points:

-1. You don't have to put everything in a `.netlify/` directory...
+1. You don't have to put everything in a `netlify/` directory...
 I didn't want to, and you can configure that in your Project configuration under "Build settings".
-2. In my case I used plain JavaScript (versus TypeScript), but either way you need a function that is exported and accepts a request object and the execution context.
+2. In my case I used plain JavaScript (versus TypeScript), but either way you need a function that is exported and accepts a `Request` object and the execution context.
 3. Remember that this is an asynchronous function whether you use the `async` keyword or not, so might as well take advantage of it.
 4. Make sure you return a native JS `Response` object!
 In my case, it's super basic: `return new Response('success', { status: 200 })`